proxidize/4g-proxy/README.md

 The script works by routing the connection from the default router connection to the mobile network connected by the 4G dongle.
 This is done through a mixture of ip and iptables rules that ensure the routing is done correctly.

-4G mobile proxies are proxies created from the connection to a mobile, most often by 4G modems but this can also be done via regular phones.
-You can use our app to achieve this called Proxidize Android: https://play.google.com/store/apps/details?id=com.proxidize

 Thank to CGNAT, 4G mobile proxies are superior to every other type of proxy as it camouflages the bots and/or automation software.
 This happens because the public IPV4 address used by the 4G mobile proxy is simultaneously used by hundreds or real users which makes IP bans a lot more difficult since 99% of the time the traffic fingerprint coming from the IP address will look 100% normal no matter how aggressive your automation settings are.

 Please note, not all mobile carriers do use CGNAT, but the vast majority of them do.
 You can check this by going into your phone setting and if your IP starts with 10.xx.xx.xx then you are most likely connected to a CGNAT network.